Khaulat/khaulat.github.io/_posts/2020-07-16-Regression Methods for Predictive Analysis [With Code!].md

 Make sure to have all these points checked before starting and after finishing any regression task or any machine learning related project.

 #### Before

 - You have dealt with all outliers in your dataset.
-Outliers are datapoints in your dataset that are usually very different from the rest of the data.
+Outliers are data points in your dataset that are usually very different from the rest of the data.
 They might have gotten there due to an error during collection.

-- Your dataset does not have any missing values, or if it does you fill them or delete the corresponding rows/colunms if they are irrelevant to your prediction.
+- Your dataset does not have any missing values, or if it does you fill them or delete the corresponding rows/columns if they are irrelevant to your prediction.

 #### After

 - The model does not overfit and underfit.